Senate Summary of South Carolina Compassionate Care Act — S. 150

-A physician could specify the amount of cannabis products a patient could obtain in each 14-day period, and that limit would apply.
-Or, the physician could choose to instead have a default limit of two ounces, 1,600 milligrams of THC in ingested products (such as edibles), 8,200 milligrams in oils for vaporization, and 4,000 milligrams in topicals.
+A physician may specify the amount of cannabis products their patient could obtain in each 14-day period.
+Or, the physician could choose to have a default limit of two ounces, 1,600 milligrams of THC in ingested products (such as edibles), 8,200 milligrams in oils for vaporization, and 4,000 milligrams in topicals.

 Cardholders and medical cannabis establishment staffers who break the law can have their ID cards revoked and, where applicable, face civil and/or criminal penalties.

 After a merit-based, scored application process, DHEC will license 15 cultivation centers, 30 processing facilities, one dispensary for every 20 pharmacies in the state, five testing laboratories, and four transporters.
 The application review process will consider location, background and qualifications, security plans, and localities’ preferences.

 Processing facilities will make products such as oils, consumable medicines, and salves.

 Testing laboratories will identify the amount of cannabinoids in cannabis products and test for pesticides, bacteria, and other contaminants.